-9 journées mobiles, déterminées par le centre
+8 journées mobiles, déterminées par le centre

-VOCATIONAL EDUCATION SECTOR - SCHOOL CALENDAR 2021/2022 (CONTINUED)
+VOCATIONAL EDUCATION SECTOR - SCHOOL CALENDAR 2022/2023 (CONTINUED)

-- 1. Return to work date for all regular teachers is August 26, 2021 unless teachers volunteer/are needed to work during the months of July and August 2021.
+- 1. Return to work date for all regular teachers is August 26, 2022 unless teachers volunteer/are needed to work during the month of August 2022.
 The Board agrees to give preference to teachers with regular contracts who wish to work in the summer.
 If there is a problem with the application of this agreement, the EMSB and the MTA will meet to resolve the problem.
-If there are insufficient volunteers to meet the demonstrated requirements for work in July and August, taking into account the possibility of using some part-time teachers as well, the EMSB and the MTA will meet to determine which teachers will be required to work in July and August.
+If there are insufficient volunteers to meet the demonstrated requirements for work in July and August, considering the possibility of using some part-time teachers as well, the EMSB and the MTA will meet to determine which teachers will be required to work in July and August.
 This must be resolved no later than June 14.
-It is understood that the same teacher will return in July and August to complete a module that is interrupted by the July shutdown. - 2.
-Teachers must complete their assigned workloads within a maximum of 200 work days during the period July 30, 2021 to June 30, 2022 inclusively. - 3.
-Teachers who volunteer or are required to work prior to August 26, 2021 are guaranteed a number of weeks off equal to the number of weeks worked during the summer prior to August 26, 2021.
+It is understood that the same teacher will return in August to complete a module that is interrupted by the July shut down. - 2.
+Teachers must complete their assigned workloads within a maximum of 200 workdays during the period August 1, 2022 to June 30, 2023 inclusively. - 3.
+Teachers who volunteer or are required to work prior to August 26, 2022 are guaranteed a number of weeks off equal to the number of weeks worked during the summer prior to August 26, 2022.
 The scheduling of these weeks will be based on an agreement between the teacher and the Centre Principal; failing which the EMSB and MTA will meet to resolve the issue.

-ADULT EDUCATION SECTOR - SCHOOL CALENDAR 2021/2022
+ADULT EDUCATION SECTOR - SCHOOL CALENDAR 2022/2023